jlmelville/uwot/docs/umap-for-tsne.md

 $$
 While more complex-looking than the LargeVis gradient, there are obvious similarities.
-The 0.001 term in the denominator of the repulsive gradient plays the same role as the 0.1 in the LargeVis gradient.
+The 0.001 term in the denominator of the repulsive gradient plays the same role as the 0.1 in the LargeVis gradient (preventing division by zero).

 UMAP uses the same sampling strategy as LargeVis, where sampling of positive edges is proportional to the weight of the edge (in this case $v_{ij}$), and